RWS/studio-api-docs/apiconcepts/projectautomation/adding_translation_memories.md

     project.UpdateTranslationProviderConfiguration(trgLangDe, tmConfigEnDe);
     project.UpdateTranslationProviderConfiguration(trgLangFr, tmConfigEnFr);
-    #endregion
 }
 ```
 ****

-Adding a file based TM with a password
+## Adding a file based TM with a password
---

 If the file TM is password protected you must add the file using the URI method as the credentials to open the files are keyed against the URI